zhanglabtools/STAVAG/README.md

 conda activate STAVAG
 ```

-* the important Python packages used to run the model are as follows:
+* you can install the important Python packages used to run the model are as follows:
 ```
-scanpy>=1.9.1
+pip install scanpy[leiden]
+pip install lightgbm
 ```

 ## Tutorials